eppeque/chat-server/GRAMMAR.md

 ## Receive a message

-Here is the message the client will recieve for a new message:
+Here is the message the client will receive for a new message:

 ```
 +MSG <SENDER_USERNAME> <MESSAGE_CONTENT>\r\n